Initiatives to Address Climate Change Issues

 CO2 utilization and storage technology CO2 utilization technology Novel Processes for Manufacturing Valuable Materials Using Coal-Derived CO2 Selected for NEDO Projects

-KEPCO and JFE Steel signed a MOU to jointly study possible CCS Projects
+KEPCO and JFE Steel signed an MOU to jointly study possible CCS Projects

 Demand is expected to rise for power generation plants using renewable energy sources that do not emit carbon.
-Through JFE Engineering, the JFE Group is handling the design, procurement, construction, and operation of various renewable energy generation plants including biomass, geothermal, solar, and onshore wind power.
+Through the engineering business, the JFE Group is handling the design, procurement, construction, and operation of renewable energy generation plants, including biomass, geothermal, solar, and onshore wind power.
 We are also working to increase the amount of power generated at waste treatment facilities in order to promote recycling and the effective use of resources.

 As new initiatives for carbon neutrality, we are developing a technology to safely and efficiently transport large amounts of hydrogen, ammonia, and CO2, and working on demonstrating a process that separates and collects CO2 for reuse from the exhaust gas of waste treatment facilities.

-As new initiatives for material recycling, we are working on bottle-to-bottle, an effort through which collected PET bottles are recycled and used as raw material for bottles, and the recycling of solar panels that are discarded due to age-related deterioration.
+New initiatives for material recycling include bottle-to-bottle, an effort for recycling collected PET bottles for use as raw material for bottles; recycling waste plastics by directing unsorted post-use plastics to either material recycling or chemical recycling, depending on their properties; and recycling solar panels that are discarded due to age-related deterioration.

-The following key initiatives contributed to CO2 reduction in FY2023.
+The following key initiatives contributed to reduced GHG.

 Large-Scale Biomass Power Generation

-Started construction work for the Tahara Biomass Power Plant, one of the largest woody biomass combustion power plants in Japan, with an output of 112,000 kW.
+Construction work for the Tahara Biomass Power Plant, one of the largest woody biomass combustion power plants in Japan, with an output of 112,000 kW

 Food Waste Recycling Power Generation